 The formula, or flavor, tells you the main ingredients contained in the food.
 For instance, "chicken and rice formula" or "salmon and sweet potato formula."
 The named ingredients aren't necessarily the only proteins and carbs contained in the food, just those with the largest percentage.

-The price of small breed dog food varies significantly depending on the package size, whether you choose wet or dry food, and the overall quality of the food.
+The price of small breed dog food varies significantly depending on the package size, whether it's wet or dry, and the overall quality.
 The easiest way to compare prices is by weight.

 Dry: You can expect to pay between $0.80 and $3 per pound for dry small breed dog food, though $1 to $1.50 per pound is common.